- CFOs are increasingly looking at the cost benefits of the cloud.

 But as companies explore the cloud’s various potential impacts and business uses, chief financial officers (CFOs) have an opportunity to help define and drive their company’s cloud strategy.

 Specifically, CFOs are uniquely qualified to address two areas:

-- Accounting and financial impacts that should be considered, and how different cloud models may affect them.
+- Accounting and financial impacts should be considered, as to how different cloud models may affect them.

 - Communicating those cloud impacts to analysts and investors.